werbenhu/grouplock/README.md

-# grouplock
+# klocker

-`grouplock` is a Go package for key-based locks with automatic cleanup.
+`klocker` is a Go package for key-based locks with automatic cleanup.

-`grouplock` provides a mechanism for managing locks on keys with support for automatic cleanup of unused locks.
+`klocker` provides a mechanism for managing locks on keys with support for automatic cleanup of unused locks.
 It allows you to acquire and release locks for specific keys and automatically cleans up locks that are no longer in use.

 ## Features